Last Updated on June 23, 2019

 Arteries are the large vessels that carry blood away from the heart.
+Arterial supply of the body is formed by a network of arteries that carry the blood to

 Human body circulation is divided into two types – pulmonary and systemic.